jpmckinney/copy_paste_pdf/README.md

 end
 ```

-If the table in the PDF contained vertically-merged cells, then, in the CSV, the first merged cells will have a value and the others will be empty.
-To copy the value of the first merged cell into the others, use the `copy_into_cell_below` method, which accepts the indices of columns containing merged cells:
+If the table in the PDF contained vertically-merged cells, then, in the CSV, the first of the merged cells will have a value and the others will be empty.
+To copy the value of the first cell to the others, use the `copy_into_cell_below` method, which accepts the indices of columns containing merged cells:

 ```ruby
 table.copy_into_cell_below(0, 3, 4)
 ```

 Sometimes, if a cell contains multiple lines of text, the PDF to CSV conversion will incorrectly break the cell into multiple rows.
-To merge the spurious rows back, use the `merge_into_cell_above` method, which accepts the indices of columns in which this error occurs:
+To remove the spurious row and merge its values into the row above, use the `merge_into_cell_above` method, which accepts the indices of columns in which this error occurs:

 ```ruby
 table.merge_into_cell_above(1, 2)
 ```

-With additional time and effort, these two methods can be made to operate without needing column indices as hints.
+With additional time and effort, these two methods can be made to operate without needing columns as hints.

 ## Troubleshooting